 -

-Some people buy queen ants ________ they think ants are interesting pets.
+Some people buy queen ants they think ants are interesting pets.

 because / so / or